-- Written by Leander Hardaway Leander Hardaway
+- Contributed by Leander Hardaway Leander Hardaway

 On Saturday August 23rd UTS-New York City co- sponsored the inaugural “For Our Sons Conference”, in conjunction with the Real Dads Network.
 The purpose of the conference, held at 4 West 43rd Street in New York, was to continue to educate the public on the urgency of the situation confronting young inner city males in urban America.